Glasgow Coma Scale: Scoring

 The Glasgow Coma Scale is reported as the combined score (which ranges from 3 to 15) and the score of each test (E for eye, V for Verbal, and M for Motor).
 For each test, the value should be based on the best response that the person being examined can provide.

 For example, if a person obeys commands only on their right side, they get a 6 for motor.
 The scale also accounts for situations that prevent appropriate testing (Not Testable).
 When specific tests cannot be performed, they must be reported as "NT" and the total score is not reported.

 The results are reported as the Glasgow Coma Score (the total points from the three tests) and the individual components.
-As an example, a person's score might be: GCS 12, E3 V4 M5.
-Alternatively, if a patient was intubated, their score could be GCS E2 V NT M3.
+As an example, a person's score might be: GCS 12, E-3 V-4 M-6.
+In a patient who is intubated with an endotracheal tube and unable to speak, but fully conscious, their GCS score breakdown would be: GCS E-3, V-1T, M-6.
+In a patient who is both intubated and sedated, they will likely have lower eye and motor component scores in addition to their verbal score of V-1T (e.g., GCS E-2, V-1T, M-5).

 Pediatric scoring

 Children below the age of two struggle with the tests necessary for assessment of the Glasgow Coma Scale.
 As a result, a version for children has been developed, and is outlined below.